 Issuances and Transfers of Limited Partnership Units.
 General partnership units of Artisan Partners Holdings may only be issued to us, its general partner, and are non-transferable.
 We do not intend to cause Artisan Partners Holdings to issue additional limited partnership units after the consummation of this offering other than common units under our 2011 Omnibus Incentive Compensation Plan that we plan to adopt in connection with this offering.
 Holders of the limited partnership units may not transfer any such limited partnership units to any person unless he or she transfers an equal number of shares of our Class B common stock or Class C common stock to the same transferee.
-In addition, except (i) in connection with exchanges into

-Class A common stock of Artisan Partners Asset Management Inc. in accordance with the exchange agreement, or to certain estate planning vehicles, or (ii) distributions by certain of our initial outside investors to any one or more of their partners, the common units in Artisan Partners Holdings will be transferable only with our consent.
-Preferred units and shares of convertible preferred stock cannot be transferred except in distributions by the original H&F holder to any one or more of its partners or shareholders, as applicable, at any time after the completion of the first annual offering pursuant to the resale and registration rights agreement; provided that the H&F holders taken together may distribute preferred units and shares of convertible preferred stock (and shares of Class A common stock for which the preferred units were exchanged or into which the convertible preferred stock was converted) in an aggregate amount of (i) no more than 25% of the number of preferred units and the number of shares of convertible preferred stock outstanding immediately prior to the consummation of this offering in any financial quarter and (ii) no more than 50% of the number of preferred units and the number of shares of convertible preferred stock outstanding immediately prior to the consummation of this offering in any period of four consecutive financial quarters.
+In addition, except (i) in connection with exchanges into Class A common stock of Artisan Partners Asset Management Inc. in accordance with the exchange agreement, or to certain estate planning vehicles, or (ii) distributions by certain of our initial outside investors to any one or more of their partners, the common units in Artisan Partners Holdings will be transferable only with our consent.
+Preferred units and shares of convertible preferred stock cannot be transferred except in distributions by the original H&F holder to any one or more of its partners or shareholders, as applicable, at any time after the completion of the first annual offering pursuant to the resale and registration rights agreement; provided that the H&F holders taken together may distribute preferred units and shares of convertible preferred stock (and shares of Class A common stock for which the preferred units were exchanged or into which the convertible preferred stock was converted) in an aggregate amount of (i) no more than 25% of the number of preferred units and the number of shares of convertible preferred stock outstanding immediately prior to the consummation of this offering in any financial quarter and (ii) no more than 50% of the number of four consecutive financial quarters.